librenms/librenms/doc/Extensions/Applications.md

 [Github](https://github.com/VVelox/Monitoring-Sneck).

-For poking systems using Sneck, also check out boop_snoot if you want to query those systems via the CLI.
+For poking systems using Sneck, also check out boop_snoot if one wants to query those systems via the CLI.
 Docs on it at [MetaCPAN](https://metacpan.org/dist/Monitoring-Sneck-Boop_Snoot) and [Github](https://github.com/VVelox/Monitoring-Sneck-Boop_Snoot).